Beniofh/CNN_SDM_and_RF_for_Fish_2024/README.md

   <div style="margin-top:10px;">

   - <u>Description:</u> It trains a CNN-SDM to predict the occurrences of 181 fish species based on 62,241 presence-only from Gbif.
 For each occurrence of fish, the corresponding environmental dataset is made up of 15 rasters representing 14 environmental covariates and a satellite image.
 RFs cannot deal directly with the rasterised environmental data as the CNN-SDM does (this leads to strong over-fitting).
 To solve this problem, we use the mean of the pixels and the standard deviation of each raster used with sdm_abundance_presence_only.py.
+  ⚠️ Random elements are fixed with a seed for reproducibility, so the results will always be identical.

   - <u>Inputs:</u> The input data are .csv in `./inputs/data_RF_Gbif`.
 These are lists of occurrences with environmental data in one file and the split between training, validation and test subsets in the second.